gopopov/aws-ivs-inspector/README.md

 2.)
 Create an S3 bucket in your AWS account to store the Terraform-generated state file and add the bucket name in GitHub secrets and bucket region in variables.
 Please refer the table at #6.

 3.)
-GitHub Permissions: Generate the GitHub personal token under user profile https://github.com/settings/tokens
+GitHub Permissions: Generate the GitHub personal token (Tokens (classic)) under user profile https://github.com/settings/tokens

 ![01-PersonalAccessToken-using-Classic.png](documentation/screenshots/01-PersonalAccessToken-using-Classic.png)